zhenkyle/emacs_journal/content/projectile.md

 # Overview

 Project means a groups of files together, especially code, accroding to the [EmacsWiki CategoryProject][3] page.
 Different project management libraries have different views of projects.
 As far as I know, a project will always have a root directory in which contains all project files.
-There are many Projectile alternatives,including CEDET, which seem like came out earlier and more advanced, I haven't tried it yet.
-EmacsWiki recommends it is probably not useful to use more both of them at the same time, for the same project.
+There are many Projectile alternatives,including CEDET, which seem like came out earlier and more advanced, but I haven't tried it yet.
+EmacsWiki recommends it is probably not useful to use both of them at the same time, for the same project.
 So I decided to try Projectile first.

 My basic understanding of project management came from Sublime text.
 The feature I wanted most is the ability to goto anything in a project very quickly and search anything very quickly.
 The following post recorded how I do it in Projectile' way.